 The backlash to the women’s lib movement in the West could (and has) come from men.
 But consumerist society is also at threat from bra-burning feminists, especially those who prefer to grow out their armpit hair or live sustainably rather than on retail therapy.

 It’s telling that when the Stepford wives finally leave their homes, it’s to go shopping.
 Consider Mary Ann’s response when Joanna meets her in the supermarket:

 ‘But you go out sometimes, don’t you?”
 Joanna said.
 ‘Of course I do,’ Mary Ann said.
 ‘I’m out now, aren’t I?’

 Consumerism is inescapable – an idea which can be said to be true of contemporary life.
-Being free of it would mean not getting drawn into ideals or debates about women’s behaviour, body rights or beauty means not engaging with popular culture or mass media, for one thing.
+Being free of it would mean not getting drawn into ideals or debates about women’s behaviour, body rights or beauty.
+Yet that might mean not engaging with popular culture or mass media (for starters).

-It seems that, as the Stepford Wives comes to a close, Royal Hendry also knows this.
+It seems that, as the novel comes to a close, Royal Hendry also knows this.
 His wife, Ruthanne – like Joanna – has her indulgent hobbies and interests instead of looking after her man (in his sticky-taped glasses).